OpenMW/openmw/docs/source/reference/lua-scripting/engine_handlers.rst

 .. list-table::
   :widths: 20 80

-  * - onInputUpdate(dt)
+  * - onFrame(dt)
-    - | Called every frame (if the game is not paused) right after
+    - | Called every frame (even if the game is paused) right after
       | processing user input.
-Use it only for latency-critical stuff.
+Use it only for latency-critical stuff
+      | and for UI that should work on pause.
+      | `dt` is simulation time delta (0 when on pause).
   * - onKeyPress(key)
     - | `Key <openmw_input.html##(KeyboardEvent)>`_ is pressed.
       | Usage example: